ajoh504/referenceguides/Python.md

 # Output: Variable not defined
 ```

-Use the `except` statement if desired.
+Use the `except` statement multiple times if desired.
 Point the `except` statement to specific error messages.

 ```py
 var = 'text'